Analyzing Extended Stay America (NYSE:STAY) and Bally’s (NYSE:BALY)

-Extended Stay America (NYSE:STAY) and Bally’s (NYSE:BALY) are both consumer discretionary companies, but which is the superior business?
-We will compare the two companies based on the strength of their valuation, dividends, risk, institutional ownership, earnings, profitability and analyst recommendations.
+Extended Stay America (NYSE:STAY) and Bally’s (NYSE:BALY) are both consumer discretionary companies, but which is the superior investment?
+We will compare the two companies based on the strength of their profitability, analyst recommendations, risk, institutional ownership, dividends, valuation and earnings.

 This table compares Extended Stay America and Bally’s’ net margins, return on equity and return on assets.